khushboo787/Prospecta-Assignment/README.md

 ```
 # CSV Handling
-- **Description:** Upload a CSV file with values and formulas.
+**Description:** Upload a CSV file with values and formulas.
 The API will evaluate the formulas and return a processed CSV file with the results.

-1. Process CSV with Formulas
 - **Endpoint:** POST `http://localhost:8080/csv/process`

 - **Request Body:**  CSV file upload

 - **Input CSV:**

  ```
   A1, B1, C1
  5, 10, =A1+B1
  7, 8, =A2+B2
  9, =4+5, =C2+B3
  ```

 - **Response CSV:**
  ```
  5,3,10
  7,8,15
  9,9,24

  ```

+`Thank you for checking out the Product Management API.
+We appreciate your interest and support!`